Puskás Ferenc Stadion

-Puskás Ferenc Stadion, earlier known as Népstadion, was built to provide Hungary with a larger national stadium to replace the Üllői úti Stadion.
+Puskás Ferenc Stadion, previously known as Népstadion, was built to provide Hungary with a larger national stadium to replace the Üllői úti Stadion.

 Plans initially involved a 70,000-stadium, but this was later expanded to 100,000 places.
 Construction got approved in 1948, and works finished five years later.

-Népstadion officially opened on the 20th of August 1953 with a large event and a match between Honvéd and Spartak Moscow (3-2).
+Népstadion officially opened on 20 August 1953 with a large event and a match between Honvéd and Spartak Moscow (3-2).

 Two years later, the stadium recorded its largest attendance when 104,000 people attended an international between Hungary and Austria.